 The Board is committed to fostering a healthy governance culture at the Company.
 The Company believes that a healthy governance culture requires that directors be informed of both internal corporate and external developments that may affect the business and affairs of the Company and that an atmosphere of open communication, trust, candour, healthy debate and even constructive dissent be part of the corporate decision making and directorial oversight process.
-Mere formulaic or structural approaches to corporate governance issues, such as tests of independence, numerical guidelines for outside directors, number of directors, director age, number of committees, director incentive programs, number of formal meetings, and similar requirements are not themselves sufficient and, in some cases, not particularly helpful in ensuring that the board of directors of a public corporation fulfills its mandate of properly supervising the management of the Company, addressing potential conflict of interest situations and, in general, representing the interest of shareholders to encourage what they ultimately want, namely, good and proper corporate performance.
-Simply put, directors have statutory and fiduciary obligations to act honestly and in good faith with a view to the best interests of the Company.
+Directors have statutory and fiduciary obligations to act honestly and in good faith with a view to the best interests of the Company.
 They also have a duty of care in making decisions, including being properly informed so they can perform the tasks their position entails.
 The Board demands that these standards are met by its members at all times.

-The Board's authority is exercised in accordance with: (i) the Business Corporations Act (Ontario); (ii) the Company's articles of incorporation and by-laws; (iii) the Company's Code of Conduct ("Code"); (iv) the charters of the Board and the Board committees; and, (v) other applicable laws and regulations including those imposed on the Company by the Canadian Securities Administrators ("CSA") and the TSX Venture Exchange (on which the Company's Common Shares are listed).
+The Board's authority is exercised in accordance with:

+- the Business Corporations Act (Ontario); - the Company's articles of incorporation and by-laws; - the Company's Code of Conduct ("Code"); - the charters of the Board and the Board committees; and, - other applicable laws and regulations including those imposed on the Company by the Canadian Securities Administrators ("CSA") and the TSX Venture Exchange (on which the Company's Common Shares are listed).